bomeara/CoCCoE/README.md

 ### I propose a similar test for scientific societies: the **CoCCoE** [pronounced "cocoa"] test:

 1. There is a *Code of Conduct* that can result in expulsion from the meeting for unambiguous harassment of an attendee
-2. There is a *Code of Ethics* that can result in removal from the society for unambiguous of a member
+2. There is a *Code of Ethics* that can result in removal from the society for unambiguous assault of a member

 -------------------